Hen Wlad Fy Nhadau: Usage

 — All Black captain Dave Gallaher's remark on experiencing the Welsh singing their anthem for the first time.

+"Hen Wlad Fy Nhadau" is often considered a must-see or must-hear experience, especially in sporting events in Cardiff such as a rugby match in the Principality Stadium.

 Usually, "Hen Wlad Fy Nhadau" will be the only anthem sung: only the first stanza and chorus are usually sung (and in the Welsh language).
 "God Save the King", the national anthem of the United Kingdom, is sometimes played alongside "Hen Wlad Fy Nhadau" during official events with a royal connection.

 The existence of a separate national anthem for Wales has not always been apparent to those from outside the country.
 In 1993, the newly appointed Secretary of State for Wales, John Redwood, was embarrassingly videotaped opening and closing his mouth during a communal singing of the national anthem, clearly ignorant of the words but unable to mime convincingly; the pictures were frequently cited as evidence of his unsuitability for the post.
 According to John Major's autobiography, the first thing Redwood's successor William Hague said, on being appointed, was that he had better find someone to teach him the words.
 He found Ffion Jenkins, and later married her.

 "Hen Wlad Fy Nhadau" has been adapted to the anthems of Cornwall ("Bro Goth agan Tasow"), Brittany ("Bro Gozh ma Zadoù"), and Y Wladfa ("Gwlad Newydd y Cymry", see below).
 These adaptations share the same tune as "Hen Wlad Fy Nhadau" and have similar lyrics.